Skip to main content

 Already using Playwright Test?
 Good โ€” Serenity/JS is built to work on top of it, not instead of it.

 You keep Playwright's speed, auto-waiting, tracing, and parallel execution.
-Serenity/JS adds the structure and reporting that matter once your test suite outgrows a handful of specs.
+Serenity/JS adds the architecture and reporting that help your team understand what the system does and ship with confidence.

 Why add Serenity/JS?โ€‹